bestwebsoft/gallery-wordpress-plugin/readme.txt

 5. PrettyPhoto pop-up window containing the album images.

 == Changelog ==

+= V4.1.6 - 05.03.2014 =
+* Budfix : Plugin optimization is done.
+* Budfix : Gallery Template is updated.
+* Update : The French language file is updated.
+* NEW : Spanish language file are added to the plugin.

 = V4.1.5 - 12.02.2014 =
 * Bugfix : We fixed the bug post title with htmlspecialchars.